More immigrants report arrests at WA courthouses, despite outcry

 “They are treating the people they are picking up like garbage,” Lydia said.

-Kenneth Chadwick, a former cop turned attorney who is a supporter of President Trump, filed a formal complaint with Border Patrol after officers recently “manhandled” and frightened his client at the courthouse.
+Kenneth Chadwick, a former cop turned attorney who is a supporter of President Trump, filed a formal complaint with Border Patrol after officers at the courthouse recently “manhandled” and frightened his client.

 “I would be scared, too, if two plainclothes people just grabbed me,” Chadwick said.
 The officers threatened Chadwick himself with arrest, he said, for simply asking questions, such as whether they had a warrant.

 When Chadwick asked one of the officers to explain to his client in Spanish that he had the right to remain silent, one officer responded by saying, “Yeah, right.”